 Now over 400 acres, the St. Michael's property, which was preserved in 2010 and expanded in 2017, is an expanse of farm fields and forests on the edge of Hopewell Borough.
 From many parts of this preserve, the visitor has long views, lending the preserve a wonderful expansiveness which promotes a sense of well-being in anyone who walks its many farm roads and paths.
 From 1896 until 1973 this was the home of St. Michael’s Orphanage and Industrial School which was operated by the Catholic Diocese of Trenton.
 After the orphanage was closed, the building where the children lived and went to school was torn down and most of the land was leased to a local farmer.
 Before the diocese divested themselves of the property through development they offered one last chance for preservation if D&R Greenway could raise the funds to purchase the property.
 Over $11 million was raised, and in 2010 D&R Greenway succeeded in purchasing the land through a public/private partnership.
 It is now preserved as open space forever.
 The largest amount of the $11M purchase price for this property came from the State farmland preservation program.
 Six miles of farm roads provide walking trails throughout the preserve.

 We met the trail guide Dan and his friend John.
 John lives in the area and is an educator in a local public school.
-We were given an overview of the trail and a history of St. Michael's Farm before proceeding along a soggy and muddy open field.
-We struggled to make our way back to more solid ground, and since I stopped for Bhavna and to take photos, we fell behind the rest of the group.
+Before proceeding along a soggy and muddy open field, Dan and John took turns giving an overview of the trail and history of St. Michael's Farm.
+We struggled to make our way back to more solid ground.
+Since I stopped for Bhavna to catch-up and take photos, we fell behind the rest of the group.

 The trail was soggy; perhaps boggy is a better word.
-Our guide Dan had to choose alternative paths across some of the streams.
+Our guide, Dan, had to choose alternative paths across some of the streams.
 On the trail, we ducked under fallen trees and scrambled over others.
 We forded streams with water just barely under the ankle of the shoe.
 Water entered Bhavna's shoes.